 PATIENCE Understand that progress may take time.
-Be patient with both yourself and your team.
+Be patient with both yourself and your team and pray for wisdom as you grow.

 CONTINUOUS LEARNING Leadership is an ongoing journey of growth and development.
 You should commit to continuous learning and self-improvement.
 Read books, take classes, ask advice, and take advantage of any trainings made available by your division.